 Ch8: Financier Types and How to Find Them

 How it was before PFX, but still relevant to how PFX operates.
-Defining asset managers; Alternative investment funds; Corporate investors; Hedge funds; Mandated lenders; Multi-/single-family offices; Private banks; Private equity and debt funds; Wealth managers; Corporate lenders etc.; All are registered PFX Financiers.
+Defining asset managers; Alternative investment funds; Corporate investors; Hedge funds; Mandated lenders; Multi-/single-family offices; Private banks; Private equity and debt funds; Wealth managers; Corporate lenders etc.; All are registered PFX Investors.

 Ch9: Fifteen Ways to Lose Your Financier